turbo-src/testrepo/README.md

 ## 3. Duplicate Vote

 A single minority voter attempts to vote twice, but is prevented from doing so.
 A majority voter then votes and the vote closes and the pull request is auto merged.

+## 4. Many voters

+Many voters at on a single pull request.